mcduryea/Intro-to-Bioinformatics/FromDescriptionToInference.md

 We've looked at our *sample* penguins data already.
 We explored that data without making any hypotheses ahead of time.
 We searched for relationships within that data set and we were successful in finding some.
 How do we know that those *relationships*/*associations* aren't just noise in the data?
 Simply put, we don't!

 Unfortunately, we can't go back on this now either.
 As ethical scientists, we can't use the `penguins_samp1` data for inference tasks because we know what those data say.
 We are now in a scenario where the data has informed which questions should be asked, whereas the data should only be used to answer the questions we had before we looked at it.
-To put it in terms analogous to school -- the *data* wrote the exam, so certainly the *data* will do well in answering the questions.
+To put it in terms analogous to school -- the *data* wrote the exam, so certainly the *data* has an advantage in answering the questions.

+**For Example:** In our exploratory data analysis, we saw that the [INSERT MISLEADING INSIGHT HERE].
+If we test that hypothesis using the data from last time, it should be no surprise that we obtain a statistically significant result -- we *snooped* for it.

 ### Uncertainty and Errors in Statistics